allenpan941/College-Scorecard-Data/README.md

 * **Interpretation:** The local economy and proximity to major financial or tech hubs significantly influence the median earnings of nearby colleges.

 ### 5.4 Institutional Control
 Box plots and regression coefficients suggest that Private Non-Profit institutions (Control = 2) generally have a higher ceiling for graduate earnings compared to Public institutions.
+They also get higher average earnings.
+Public schools get the second highest and private for-profit get the lowest.

 ---